DrOshoikpor/stock-price-analysis/README.md

 - To determine how much value we put at risk by investing in a particular stock.

-- To determine how we can attempt to predict future stock behavior?
+- To determine how we can attempt to predict future stock behavior

 ![pexels-pixabay-210607.jpg](https://images.pexels.com/photos/210607/pexels-photo-210607.jpeg?auto=compress&cs=tinysrgb&dpr=2&h=750&w=1260)